Zero Waste

-UofL is not only committed to recycling, reuse, and composting, but more importantly minimizing waste in the first place.
+UofL has a Zero Waste Vision.
+We are not only committed to recycling, reuse, and composting, but more importantly minimizing waste in the first place.

 The University of Louisville has been taking a variety of steps to reduce the amount of waste generated on campus and to divert a greater percentage of our waste from going to landfills.
 Finding ways to minimize waste is hugely beneficial to our bottom line and to our climate impact, as every ton of our waste is hauled in diesel trucks over 35 miles from campus to the Valley View Landfill in Trimble County, KY at a cost of over $66/ton.
 Imagine how much money and pollution we could save by moving away from the disposable mindset!

-In 2021, UofL continued cutting our total annual waste generation 5.6 fold from peaks in 2016-17, when we had a significant number of demolition, construction, and renovation projects that produced unusual quantities of waste.
-Yet we still generate 442,936 pounds of waste each month!
-That represents about 15 pounds of waste each month for every student, faculty, and staff member at UofL.
-(See our full 2021 Recycling Report.)
+In 2022, as in 2021, UofL had unusually high total annual waste generation due to significant volumes of waste from demolition, and construction projects. , including the demolition of Threlkeld and Miller Halls and building of the Belknap Village North and South halls.
+All told, our university generated over 1.5 million pounds of waste each month!
+That represents over 50 pounds of waste each month for every student, faculty, and staff member at UofL.
+(See our full 2022 Recycling Report.)

 We can do better!
 It is imperative that we step up our efforts to reduce the amount of solid waste produced on campus, and we can see the need to tackle this problem through a multifaceted, university-wide approach, as outlined in our 2021 Strategic Vision for Institutional Zero Waste.
 There is still much more we need to do in order to achieve our goal of Zero Waste.